polyglotte-inc/polyglotte.life/_posts/2015-10-02-growing-up-third-culture.md

 Now I’m pursuing a patent for a multi-language keyboard I invented, another consequence of my life’s geographically diverse journey, and the role it’s played in shaping my experiences and my life.

-Daniela Semeco, the inventor of the PolyKeyboard, is a multilinguist from Venezuela who acquired her language skills during time spent in France, Germany, the United States and Venezuela.
-Her company, Polyglotte Inc., is a benefit corporation facilitating the use of language through the PolyKeyboard.
+Daniela Semeco, the inventor of the Polyglotte keyboard, is a multilinguist from Venezuela who acquired her language skills during time spent in France, Germany, the United States and Venezuela.
+Her company, Polyglotte Inc., is a benefit corporation facilitating the use of language through the Polyglotte keyboard.
 This story is Semeco’s personal journey to citizenship.

 This article was featured on the ['New Americans Campaign' website!](https://www.newamericanscampaign.org/growing-up-third-culture/)